-We’ve gone through several iterations of Kingdom’s Candy Monsters, and one of the biggest lessons I’ve learned is that players really dislike losing what they’ve worked so hard to gain.
+We went through several iterations of Kingdom’s Candy Monsters, and one of the biggest lessons I learned is that players really dislike losing what they’ve worked so hard to gain.

 There were also events that caused players to have to feed their monsters.
 These events were interesting but involved two different elements of randomness: (1) players didn’t know exactly when these events would occur, and (2) players didn’t know how many sugar cubes they would need to feed their monsters when these events did occur.

 The suggestion was made to allow players to know how many sugar cubes they would have to feed their monsters in advance.
 This became another piece of information the player would have access to when they hunted for that monster.
-There is a cost to hunt the monster and put it under your control but after receiving this feedback, we also added a specific cost to feed each monster when the event occurred.
+There already was a cost to hunt the monster and put it under your control, but after receiving this feedback we also added a specific cost to feed each monster when the event occurred.

-Now, although they didn’t know exactly when they would need to feed their monsters, they had some idea of when this might occur, as the events would come out at set intervals similar to Pandemic, and they also knew exactly what the cost would be to feed each of their monsters, so they could plan ahead for this (or not, as we saw in some playtests – however, this usually only happened once, as players quickly realized it wasn’t the best strategy to lose your monsters when you couldn’t feed them!).
+Now, although players didn’t know exactly when they would need to feed their monsters, they had some idea of when this might occur, as the events would come out at set intervals similar to Pandemic.
+They also knew exactly what the cost would be to feed each of their monsters, so they could plan ahead for this (or not, as we saw in some playtests – however, this usually only happened once, as players quickly realized it wasn’t the best strategy to lose your monsters when you couldn’t feed them!).